 Common Core Webinars

-This year's series will focus on Informational Text and include lesson plans that incorporate text exemplars listed in Appendix B of the Common Core.
-Join us for live online webinars, scheduled after school for your convenience, download free lessons plans and excerpted primary sources ready for classroom use, and get 30 days of free access to recorded sessions.
+Our current series, Informational Text, includes lesson plans that incorporate text exemplars listed in Appendix B of the Common Core.
+Teachers can participate in live online webinars, download free lessons plans and excerpted primary sources ready for classroom use, and get 30 days of free access to recorded sessions.
 Registration for our final two sessions, "Letter from a Birmingham Jail," (01.28.15) and Narrative of the Life of Frederick Douglass, an American Slave (02.11.15), will remain open until January 30, 2015.

 Each session is designed to provide you with the tools you need to improve student reading comprehension, expository writing ability, critical thinking, and historical understanding.
 All sessions are scheduled for Wednesday afternoon, between 4-5 pm.